webxxcom/AutoAttendanceMarker/README.md

 - [Requirements](#requirements)

 ## **Project Overview**
 This project automates attendance marking for online lectures.
+The app can wake the computer to mark the attendance and go to sleep.
 It provides a simple UI where users can enter their credentials and configure the system to mark attendance at a scheduled time.

 ## **Project Components**
 The project consists of two main components: